Cuban convertible peso: 2005 Series

+2006 Socialist History and Achievements Series

-In 1994, the Central Bank of Cuba introduced notes in denominations of 1, 3, 5, 10, 20, 50, and 100 pesos.
-On 18 December 2006, the Central Bank introduced a new series of notes themed to "Socialist History and Achievements".
+A new series encompassing all denominations was put into circulation starting December 18, 2006.
+The Central Bank of Cuba new series of notes themed to "Socialist History and Achievements".
 The front of the notes are similar to its previous series, but on the back of the notes, instead of depicting the Cuban coat of arms on all denominations, each of the notes now has an individualized design.

+A new security feature has been incorporated into all the bills of this new series providing greater security: